dabapps/django-db-queue-exports/README.md

 ```
 Export.objects.create(export_type="my_export")
 ```
-The newly created export object will handle the DBQ job creation itself.
+The newly created export object will handle the `django-db-queue` job creation.

 ### Overriding priority
 By default all exports will be created with a priority of 1.
-This is passed through to django-dbq.
+This is passed through to `django-db-queue`.
 If you wish to override this you can do so via the POST method.
 ```
 {
     "export_type" : "my_export",
     "priority" : 3
 }
 ```
-Or through the Export creation itself.
+Or through the Export creation directly.
 ```
 Export.objects.create(export_type="my_export", priority=3)
 ```